On the Historicity of Jesus

-On the Historicity of Jesus: Why We Might Have Reason for Doubt is a peer-reviewed academic study by American historian Richard Carrier that tests the probability that Jesus of Nazareth existed as a historical person using Bayesian reasoning across background knowledge and surviving evidence.
-First issued by Sheffield Phoenix Press, a biblical studies publisher, in June 2014 and revised in 2023, the book compares a minimal-historicity model to a minimal-mythicism model and argues that the latter explains the evidence at least as well as the former.
+On the Historicity of Jesus: Why We Might Have Reason for Doubt is a peer-reviewed academic study by American historian Richard Carrier that examines the probability that Jesus of Nazareth existed as a historical person using Bayesian reasoning on background knowledge and surviving evidence.
+The book was published by Sheffield Phoenix Press, an academic biblical studies publisher, in June 2014 and revised in 2023.
+The book compares a 'minimal-historicity model' to a 'minimal-mythicism model', and argues that the view of Jesus not being a historical figure, a fringe view, explains the evidence at least as well as the former or better.

-Background and development

-Carrier positioned the volume as the application of the probabilistic method he defended in Proving History.
-According to Carrier, it is "the first comprehensive pro-Jesus myth book" to be "published by a respected academic press and under formal peer review."

 Methodology and hypotheses

-Carrier acknowledges that the scholarly consensus on historicity is held by a "near-universal consensus of well-qualified experts."
-He likewise states that "The historicity of Jesus Christ is currently the default consensus."
+Carrier states that the "historicity of Jesus Christ is currently the default consensus" and characterizes it as "near-universal consensus of well-qualified experts".

 Carrier defines two competing hypotheses, estimates priors from background knowledge about ancient religion and historiography, then updates with likelihoods derived from the surviving record.
 The study inventories features of Greco Roman religious movements, Jewish apocalyptic expectations, scriptural interpretation practices, and information spread in urban networks, and evaluates how these variables affect the probability of each hypothesis.
 Carrier surveys Greco Roman hero cults, Jewish wisdom and martyr traditions, diaspora synagogue networks, and the mechanics of textual production and oral performance.
 He argues that Pauline letters center on a revealed Christ, that earliest language about Jesus aligns with celestial conceptions, and that the Gospels function as literary constructions that embed scriptural allusion and midrash to craft recent biography, which can be expected if a mythic origin was later placed in history.